fd-kn/Notes-Project/README.md

 _**This project is a todo list where you can add a variety of tasks and check them off whenever they are complete.
-I mainly focused on the front end and logic of adding and ticking off items, so I did not add a database to store the data, nor did I add any autentication.
+I mainly focused on the front end and logic of adding and ticking off items, so I did not add a database to store the data, nor did I add any authentication.
 This is more of random project I did to get more experience using React.**_